sparkfun/SparkFun_Digi_XBee_Regulated_Qwiic/docs/hardware_overview.md

 ## LEDs

-There are three LEDs on the board:
+There are a number of LEDs on the board:

 <figure markdown>
 [![LEDs](assets/imgs/22032-SparkFun-XBee-Explorer-Regulated-LEDs.jpg){ width="400" }](assets/imgs/22032-SparkFun-XBee-Explorer-Regulated-LEDs.jpg "Click to enlarge")